Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/SAML SSO Configuration/SAML SSO Configuration.md

 > ⚠️ **Critical**: If you change `registrationId` after configuring your IdP, you must update ALL URLs in your IdP configuration.
 The registration ID must match exactly in all places, or SAML login will fail.

-> 💡 **Recommendation**: Keep the default `stirling` value unless you have a specific reason to change it (e.g., running multiple Stirling-PDF instances with the same IdP).
+> 💡 **Recommendation**: Keep the default `stirling` value unless you have a specific reason to change it (e.g., running multiple Stirling PDF instances with the same IdP).

 ### Auto-Login Feature
 > **Tier**: Enterprise

-Automatically redirect users to SAML login, bypassing the Stirling-PDF login screen:
+Automatically redirect users to SAML login, bypassing the Stirling PDF login screen:

 ```yaml
 premium: